nef-gpt/adl4cv/submissions/proposal/NOTES.md

 abstract

-learn a vocabulary of latent embeddings - using some kind of neighbourhood encoding train an autoencoder to find an embedding that maps from a unordered representation to a ordered latent space find positional encoding based on graph structure of the neural network experiment with ordering of the weight
+learn a vocabulary of latent embeddings - using some kind of neighbourhood encoding find positional encoding based on graph structure of the neural network experiment with ordering of the weight